This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 5. A 24” screen Apple iMac 2.16 GHz Core 2 Duo with a 250

-GB hard drive and 1.5 GB of memory.
+GB hard drive and 3 GB of memory.
 This is my Wife’s computer.
-Both iMacs are
+This iMac is used

 7. An IO Gear Ethernet-to-USB printer server, which